 The resort offers reduced prices for children, ages 3 to 9; 2 and under are free.
 Universal Orlando offers one- and two-park (with park hopping allowed) for the two theme parks as well as a-la-carte and 3-park passes to visit the Volcano Bay water park.
 For additional fees (which are quite high), Universal Orlando offers guided V.I.P. tours (reservations recommended).

-To purchase tickets in advance and learn more about the resort's passes, Info is available at the resort's official site, Universal Orlando.
+To purchase tickets in advance and learn more about the resort's passes, info is available at the resort's official site.

 The Best of the Resort

 If you are planning to visit, check out the best of Universal Orlando.
 Discover the best rides at the two parks, the best restaurants throughout the resort, the best hotels, and more.

 - The 12 Best Rides at Universal Orlando- If you have limited time to spend at the resort, these are the rides you should try to experience.

 - The 11 Most Thrilling Rides at Universal Orlando- There are plenty of thrilling attractions at the two parks.
 These are the most intense rides.

 - 9 Best Universal Orlando Rides for Kids- Universal may have especially thrilling, in-your-face rides and attractions, but its parks do offer fun things to do for younger kids that won’t terrorize them.

 There are plenty of places to eat throughout the resort, including inside the parks, at the on-property hotels, and at the CityWalk dining/shopping/entertainment district.
 Find out where you should be eating by discovering the best Universal Orlando dining.